 Most AI projects are on a deadline.
 Annotating datasets of millions of data points can easily become the bottleneck that leads to delays or that allows a competitor to take a solution to market more quickly.
 An effective data annotation strategy includes time and resources for project-specific training and adequate time allocated for annotation itself.

-Many companies don’t have the staff to complete large-scale data annotations projects in-house according to their preferred timelines.
+Many companies don’t have the staff to complete large-scale data annotation projects in-house according to their preferred timelines.

 Agility